kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 }
 ```
 #### 6.1 API 19 APP/GOOGLE PLAY DISCLAIMER!
-For API 19 don't forget to warn user, that enrollment require DEVICE ADMIN RIGHT for lock screen!
+Don't forget to warn user, that enrollment in your app for API 19 requires DEVICE ADMIN RIGHT for lock screen!
 `KestoreCompat.deactivate` then ensures to deactivate this admin right too.

 ![DEVICE_ADMIN_RIGHTS](../extras/screens/scr_DEVICE_ADMIN_RIGHTS.png)